Darien Failure to Appear Lawyer

 First-degree failure to appear is a Class D felony.
 Those convicted can be sentenced to up to five years in prison and required to pay a fine of up to $5,000.

-How Is a Failure to Show in the Second Degree Treated?
+How is Missing a Court Date in the Second Degree Treated?

 Second-degree failure to appear is a Class A misdemeanor.
 A person found guilty faces up to one year of imprisonment.
 The court can also impose a fine as high as $2,000.
-A failure to appear lawyer in Darien could advocate for reduced penalties or a warning, but it is best to make the request voluntarily rather than waiting until police move in for an arrest.
+A lawyer in Darien could advocate for reduced penalties or a warning in a failure to appear case, but it is best to make the request voluntarily rather than waiting until police move in for an arrest.

 Failure to appear in the second degree under C.G.S. §53a-173 occurs when someone fails to appear when called in connection with a misdemeanor charge.
-Someone who misses a court date involving a traffic offense punishable by incarceration may also be arrested and charged with failure to appear.
+Someone who misses a court date involving a traffic offense punishable by incarceration may also be arrested and charged.

 Contact a Darien Failure to Appear Attorney